Pran-bot/Pran-bot/README.md

 ## 🚀 About Me

-I'm a passionate **Full Stack Developer** from India, specializing in building scalable web applications with modern technologies.
-I'm constantly exploring new horizons in **Full Stack Development**, **DevOps**, and **System Design** to create robust and efficient solutions.
+I’m a passionate Full Stack Developer, specializing in building scalable web applications using modern technologies.
+I continuously explore new horizons in Full Stack Development, DevOps, and System Design to create robust, efficient, and impactful solutions that contribute positively to society and the nation.

 ---